Strawberry Meltaway Cookies

 Instructions

-• Preheat oven to 350 degrees.
+• Preheat oven to 350℉.
 Prepare a baking pan by lining with a sheet of parchment.
 Set aside.

-• In a stand mixer, beat butter and 3 tablespoons powdered sugar until smooth.
-Add vanilla extract and mix until combined.
+• In a stand mixer, beat 8 tablespoons unsalted butter and 3 tablespoons powdered sugar until smooth.
+Add 1 teaspoon vanilla extract and mix until combined.

-• Add flour, strawberries and salt and mix until just combined.
+• Add 1 cup flour, ¼ cup pulverized freeze-dried strawberries and ¼ teaspoon sea salt and mix until just combined.

 • Using a teaspoon-sized scoop, scoop dough and roll into balls and place about an inch apart on the prepared baking pan.